Jefferies launches new technology group, six bankers start work

 Jefferies was ranked 17th this year in the U.S. technology M&A advisory league tables and 20th for worldwide technology M&A, according to Thomson Reuters data.

-(Reporting by Liana B. Baker in San Francisco; Editing by Steve Orlofsky)
+Reporting by Liana B. Baker in San Francisco; Editing by Steve Orlofsky and Diane Craft

-Oracle Corp forecast lower-than-expected quarterly profit as growth in its cloud-based business fails to make up for weakness in its traditional software offerings.

-CAPE CANAVERAL, Fla.
-SpaceX on Thursday said efforts to develop and certify a space taxi for NASA are not being slowed by an investigation into a launch pad fire that destroyed its rocket and a $200 million Israeli communications satellite.